LanAnhHa310/Requestaurant/README.md

 - Bookmark a restaurant from its card or popup; view in profile.html.

 ## Contributing
+We use a simple branch-based flow with two active dev branches: jaxon and anh.
+Only push directly to main for quick, low-risk fixes (docs/typos).
+Each developer works on their own branch:
+- Jaxon: jaxon
+- Anh: anh
+Direct commits to main allowed only for safe, quick fixes (e.g., README typo, small CSS tweak).

 ## Credits
 This application was developed by the Gonzaga University Web-Development team 3: "Requestaurant" Its team members are: